bkshepherd/DaisySeedProjects/Hardware/GuitarPedal125b/README.md

 This software provides a hardware abstraction layer as well as a few custom FX including Tremolo, Chorus, Overdrive, and Stereo Auto-Pan.

 ## Past Updates
+### Rev 5 - 6/30/2023

+Updates include:
+1. Updated placement of screen slightly to ease installation.
+2. Updated POT footprint mounting holes to be slightly larger.
+3. Properly grounded Audio TRS jacks when no cable is inserted.
+4. Included exported Gerber and Assembly files to make it easy to order assembled PCBs from JCLPCB.
+Detailed instructions can be found on the [Build the Hardware](docs/README.md) page.
+This requires no knowledge of KiCad to get the PCBs made and mostly Assembled.

 ### Rev 4 - 5/16/2023

 Updates include: